 Tracey Martin - Executive Director

-She has an open-door policy-Stop in and hello if you haven’t already!
+She has an open-door policy-Stop in and hello if you have not already!

 Christine Wight - Recovery Coach Coordinator

-Lakes Region Recovery Center is proud to welcome our newest staff member Christine Wight.
-Christine is originally from Massachusetts and has moved to Maine recently.
+Christine is originally from Massachusetts and has moved to Maine in 2019.
 She is a mother of two grown children whom she loves and adores very much.
 She is an adventurous person who enjoys being outdoors as much as possible.
-In her down time she enjoys long nature walks, kayaking, and looming.
-Christine also loves to rescue animals.
-Smudge the pug is handicapped but still walks with Christine with the assistance of her little pink wheelchair.
-Christine has attended the CCAR Recovery Coach Academy and is looking forward to meeting everyone that comes through LRRC’s doors!
+Christine loves the Maine mountains and lakes and spends as much time as she can visiting them.
+She has a new pup Roxxie who keeps her on her toes and keeps her entertained constantly.
+Christine has attended the CCAR RCA and TOT and is looking forward to meeting everyone that comes through LRRC’s doors!